 This level of patient demand and a frenzy of companies offering unproven therapies, calls for a generation of physicians properly trained.
 “We must educate our physician customers in not only the basic and clinical science, but the regulatory framework for proper product promotion and use.
 In this way, we can effectively manage the expectations of patients, deliver high quality care and allow the high tide of success to raise all well-constructed boats that venture into these turbulent waters,” says Scott Bruder, MD, PhD.

 Physician education starts with data-driven, evidence-based therapies for treatment and the building of a workforce development to support a new industry.
-GID BIO’s SVF-2 device and point-of-care (POC) therapy is a possible example after meeting endpoints in a randomized, controlled Phase IIb clinical trial and being recently granted conditional approval from the FDA for a pivotal study.
+GID BIO’s SVF-2 device and point-of-care (POC) therapy is a possible example after meeting endpoints in a randomized, placebo-controlled Phase IIb clinical trial and being recently granted conditional approval from the FDA for a pivotal study.
 “GID BIO is years ahead of others trying to develop similar therapies in terms of data and results,” says Dr. Gerard Malanga, founder of New Jersey Sports Medicine, LLC, and an invited expert at a recent collaborative industry roundtable discussion aimed at advancing cellular medicine.

 Training would teach physicians how to perform the 120-minute procedure in steps: